terrellt/ndlib.github.io/_posts/2015-11-07-test-driven-development.md

 When writing the map from one abstraction to another, I have found it important to think about:

-* Validations - how will we verify that each input component is correct
+* Validations - how will I verify that each input component is correct
 * Coercions - how will each input component be coerced into the output component
 * Expressiveness - how will I make sure what is happening is as clear as possible